UMC Collegiate FFA Chapter earns leadership award

 McCoppin earned her doctorate from the University in Pennsylvania, Indiana, Pa., her master or arts from Northern Michigan University, Marquette, Mich., and her bachelor of arts from the University of Michigan, Flint, in English.
 Her research interests include American transcendentalism, modernism, existentialism, and the pedagogy of literature and ethics.
 She has been teaching in the area of literature, oral interpretation, and communication ethics at the U of M, Crookston since 2003.

 Adam Switzer, a senior at the U of M, Crookston from Apple Valley, Minn., majoring in sport and recreation management, successfully passed the Microsoft® Office 2010 Master Certification.
 He is the first student to earn the certification at the master level from the Crookston campus.
 The U of M, Crookston is Microsoft Testing Site for such certification.

-The Microsoft Office Master certification denotes fluency in several important Microsoft Office applications.
+Page 3 of 3 - The Microsoft Office Master certification denotes fluency in several important Microsoft Office applications.
 To achieve this highest designation, a candidate must pass three required exams and one elective exam.
 The required exams are Word 2010 Expert, Excel® 2010 Expert and PowerPoint® 2010.